Efficient algorithms for three-dimensional axial and planar random assignment problems: Multi-dimensional Planar assignment

+the defining equation \eqref{PP} for Planar assignment, just attending to constraints of the first type, for each choice $i_1,\ldots,i_{\DD-1}$ of the first $\DD-1$ coordinates, the cheapest element in the line (ranging over the last coordinate) has distribution $\expdist(n)$, with expectation $1/n$.
+Summing over all $n^{\DD-1}$ such lines, the total expected cost is $\geq n^{\DD-2}$.
+Each line, independently, has cost $\geq 1/n$ with probability $1/e$, so there are $\Bin(n^{\DD-1},1/e)$ lines for which this is so, by a Chernoff bound \qs\ at least $n^{\DD-1}/(2e)$ lines have this property, and thus \qs\ the total cost is $n^{\DD-2}/(2e)$.

-\subsection{Upper bound for $d=3$}
+\subsection{Upper bound for $\DD=3$}

 For the upper bound we need a result of Dyer, Frieze and McDiarmid \cite{DFM}.
-We will not state it in full generality, instead we will tailor its statement to precisely what is needed.
+We will not state it in full generality, instead tailoring its statement to precisely what is needed here.
 Suppose that we have a linear program